 Mr W Clarke (email@example.com)

-Year 7’s will study: The Odyssey (dipping into the world of the Greek Gods); Shakespeare’s The Tempest (An introduction to a world of magic, treachery and love by the bard himself) and Oliver Twist (the play adaptation of Dickens classic- introducing them to life of Victorian England).
+Year 7s will study The Odyssey (dipping into the world of the Greek Gods); Shakespeare’s The Tempest (an introduction to a world of magic, treachery and love by the bard himself), and Oliver Twist (the play adaptation of the Dickens classic- introducing them to life in Victorian England).

 GCSE English Language

-Learners will draw upon a range of texts as reading stimulus and engage with creative as well as real and relevant contexts.
-Learners will have opportunities to develop higher-order reading and critical thinking skills that encourage genuine enquiry into different topics and themes, that are relevant to society today and in the past.
+Learners will draw upon a range of texts as reading stimuli and engage with creative as well as real and relevant contexts.
+Learners will have opportunities to develop higher-order reading and critical thinking skills that encourage genuine enquiry into different topics and themes relevant to society today and in the past.

 The course will ensure that students can read fluently and write effectively, preparing for study and life beyond GCSE.
 All learners will be able to demonstrate a confident control of Standard English and write grammatically correct sentences, deploying figurative language and analysing texts in detail.